 Such expressions are evaluated and resolved at link time, by the IAR XLINK Linker.
 There are no restrictions on the expression; any operator can be used on symbols from any segment, or any combination of segments.

-For example, a program could define the segments DATA and CODE as follows:
+For example, a program could define the segment DATA as follows: